 - Supporting the patient and family through the emotional, psychosocial and spiritual aspects of dying

 - Teaching family caregivers the skills to be more capable and confident

-- Delivering special services like complementary therapies, if needed
+- Delivering special services like integrative therapies, if needed

 - Providing short-term inpatient care when pain or other symptoms become too difficult to manage at home, or if the family needs respite time